Technology Due Diligence – convincing investors.

 - EY’s perspective on leading in the Digital Economy (hint: due diligence is necessary)

-- IBM show how they are transforming DD using Watson
+- IBM shows how they are transforming DD using Watson

-- PWC provide videos putting the case forward:
+- PWC provides videos putting the case forward:

-But all of this material is understandably investor-focused and very little on the people on the ground who will be part of and impacted by the diligence exercise.
+But all of this material is understandably investor-focused.
+Very little material exists for management – who will be part of and impacted by the diligence exercise.

 In the meantime, people are not seeking methodologies or justifications for a Tech DD exercise.
 Instead, they are seeking checklists and templates: